nationalarchives/ayr-prototyping/README.md

 # da-ayr-prototyping

 ## Components
-AYR prototypes principlally uses the GDS component library.
+AYR prototypes principally uses the GDS component library.

 However, there may also be some use of non-GDS components from the TNA and TDR component libraries: